-Signs your Goat is in Heat
+How to Tell When Your Goat is in Heat

 Heat, also called estrous, is when a goat is fertile and can get pregnant.
-You typically have about a twenty four hour window in which to breed a goat.
-During that time an egg has been released from her ovaries and can now be fertilized.
+You typically have about a twenty-four-hour window in which to breed a goat.
+During that time an egg has been released from her ovaries, and can now be fertilized.

 If you try breeding her when she is not in heat, it will not result in a pregnancy.